How does crash for cash work?

-Finally, consider buying an in-car video camera.
+Finally, consider buying an in-car dash camera.
 Prices start at under £30 for a basic model, the presence of which might deter an incident in the first place.
 Even if it doesn’t, it will provide incontrovertible, independent evidence to the police and your insurance company that will help you prove you weren’t at fault.
 Many arrests have already been made and some offenders have subsequently been found guilty and been given prison sentences as a result of the police viewing video footage.

 Is there anything else I can do?

 You can also report suspicious insurance claims to Insurance Fraud Bureau's Cheatline by calling 0800 422 0421 or by reporting online.
 All information provided is treated in the strictest confidence and used to look for patterns in behaviour across the country to help the IFB work with police to catch criminals.
 In 2018, 77 fraudsters were found guilty of involvement in a crash for cash gang as part of the largest insurance investigation in the UK so far.